© Stuart Monk | Dreamstime.com

 Luckily, there are many ways to reduce stress and improve your ability to cope with daily problems.
 Meditation, yoga, or other mindfulness-based techniques are great ways to keep your mind calm.
 Even taking a short walk when you feel overwhelmed by the day’s events can help you cope better.
 Research also suggests that biofeedback training can be extremely effective in reducing daily stress levels and physiological markers of stress like cortisol levels.
 One of my favorite ways to manage daily stress is to breathe slowly and deeply; just five short minutes of deep-paced breathing leaves me feeling calm, refreshed, and ready to take another stab at the spice cabinet.
 (In case you were wondering, the rosemary was hiding behind the sage.)

 Share Your Experience

-Do you find yourself getting worked up over minor issues during the day?
+How does stress affect the body when it comes to minor daily issues?
+Do you find yourself getting worked up?
 What do you do to deal with daily hassles better?
 Share your tips in the comments section below.